Jarhawk/PROJET-GPT/PROGRESS.md

 - `npm run lint` and `npm test` succeed after changes

 ## 2025-07-01 Step 200
-- Introduced `getSupabaseClient` helper to create a Supabase client from either explicit credentials or environment variables
+- Introduced helper to create a Supabase client from either explicit credentials or environment variables
 - Updated API routes and Node scripts to use this helper
 - Added unit tests for the new helper
 - `npm run lint` and `npm test` pass after refactoring

 ## 2025-07-01 Step 201
-- `getSupabaseClient` now merges CLI parameters with environment variables when only one of them is provided
+- The helper now merges CLI parameters with environment variables when only one of them is provided
 - README documents the new partial override behavior
 - Added test verifying this mixing of credentials